 WordPress Two Factor Authentication and Secure Login Premium Features

 - Supports Google Authenticator – Supports site login using a GA mobile app.
 Meaning that when a user tries to login they will need to enter a unique code generated in their GA app, Google Authenticator uses Time based One Time Passwords (TOTP) and HMAC based One Time Passwords (HOTP) to Protect your Website

 - Supports Mobile Phone SMS – Supports site login using the Amazon SMS service (AWS SNS).
 This means that a text message will be sent to the user with a one time code which they need to enter in order to login

 - Supports Email verification – Supports site login using an email verification.
 An email message containing a unique link will be sent to the user.
 When the user clicks on the link they will be able to login

-- Control access by role – Define which user roles needs enhanced 2FA.
+- Control access by role – Define which user roles need enhanced 2FA.
 Require an extra layer of security for users who are prone to using weak passwords or common passwords

-- Control access for each specific user profile – Supports security level by user account and reset the security method
+- Control access for each specific user profile – Supports security level of user account and reset the security method

 - Define authentication code duration – Define the duration of each code sent to the user.
 After expiration user will need to generate a new code

 - Override password – Admin can decide to completely remove the password requirement from user login